Shopping in Morocco - Traditional Arts and Tapestries

 Souks and markets are major features of Moroccan life and they are among the countries greatest attractions.

 They are to be found everywhere; each town has its own special souks.
-Large cities like Fez and Marrakesh have labyrinths of individual souks (each filling a street or square and devoted to one particular craft) and in the countryside there are hundreds of weekly souks, on a different day in each village of the region.
+Large cities like Fez and Marrakech have labyrinths of individual souks (each filling a street or square and devoted to one particular craft) and in the countryside there are hundreds of weekly souks, on a different day in each village of the region.

 Moroccan Crafts

 Craft (artesanie) traditions are still highly active and even the goods that are mass-produced for tourists are surprisingly untacky.
 However, to find pieces of real quality is not that easy.
 Some crafts have become dulled by centuries of repetition and others have been corrupted by modern techniques and chemical dyes.
 If you’re planning on buying something it’s always worth getting as close to the source of the goods as possible.
 You can get a good idea of the original standards by visiting one of the various traditional craft museums that are spread around the country.
-There are pretty good ones in Fez, Meknes, Tangier, Rabat, and Marrakesh.
+There are pretty good ones in Fez, Meknes, Tangier, Rabat, and Marrakech.

 Carpets Rugs and Blankets